maxbarsukov/shoeshop/README.md

 # ShoeShop

+> A simple yet fully functional web-shop application built with Ruby on Rails

 This app is a store with features close to the real ones.

 The user can add products to the cart and buy, navigate by categories and brands, search, filter and sort products.